n-eq/n-eq.github.io/_posts/2025-09-22-freertos-after-vtaskstartscheduler.md

 vPortSetupTimerInterrupt();
 ```

-This call starts SysTick, by configuring the hardware timer that generates the tick interrupt.
+This call starts SysTick by configuring the hardware timer that generates the tick interrupt.
 The
 tick is central in the OS's time base, it's used to:
 - wake up delayed tasks
 - update system tick count